MiaoLEGRAND/MLDeliv/README.md

-## Hi there 👋 I'm Miao LEGRAND, 💻 a Data Analyst
+## Hi there 👋 I'm Miao LEGRAND, 💻 A Data Analyst

 #### 🛠 Tech Stack